What It Means To Elope In 2022 & How To Do It Well, From Marriage Experts

 Sometimes, the main reason for elopement can simply be a spur-of-the-moment decision.
 As Cullins tells mbg, "Some couples get swept up in the momentum of their romance and spontaneously decide to get married," adding that eloping offers a way to solidify their commitment in the moment when they just can't wait.

 And of course, along with being stressful to plan, weddings are notoriously expensive.
 For some couples, whether they can't afford a big wedding or would simply prefer to spend the money elsewhere, eloping just makes sense financially, Cullins says.
+Many couples who choose to elope are then able to use the money they saved to splurge on a honeymoon, house, or other financial goals.

 Planning an elopement can also still involve any of the elements of a wedding that you might still be interested in, like getting a fancy wedding dress, exchanging rings, and having a formal "I do" moment in a beautiful, scenic location.
 That means, depending on what you choose to include for your special day, you will still need to plan at least some of these logistics—so be prepared for that and do your research.